Wallace Invitational for Scholarships in Engineering

 |Competition: Rhatigan Student Center, 2nd Floor

-While students are completing the competition elements in the Rhatigan Student Center, parents and guests will attend an information session in Hubbard Hall that will include presentations from the Engineering Student Success Center, OneStop Student Services, the Office of Student Success, Housing and Residential Life, the Office of Student Involvement, the Career Development Center, and the Office of Financial Aid.
+While students are completing the competition elements in the Rhatigan Student Center, parents and guests will attend an information session in the CAC Theater that will include presentations from various offices on campus that provides services to first year students.

 Group Design Challenge